 A Michelin Star Restaurant in Siam

 Paste Bangkok restaurant in the Gaysorn shopping centre is another proof that the Bangkok dining scene never ceases to evolve and improve.
-Paste is not new, it started in Sukhumvit and made a name over there and since the move, received a Michelin Star.
-This place is more convenient and it just got better.
-Located at the top floor of this exclusive mall in the heart of Siam, Paste Bangkok restaurant is beautiful but a little intimidating.
+Paste Restaurant is not new; it started in Sukhumvit and made a name over there and, since the move, received a Michelin Star.
+However, this place is more convenient, and it just got better.
+Located on the top floor of this exclusive mall in the heart of Siam, Paste Bangkok restaurant is beautiful but a little intimidating.
 You can sit at a ‘normal’ table or in one of the little alcoves near a floor to ceiling window facing CentralWorld Shopping Mall.
 Actually, while the alcoves are a lot more attractive, the sitting is not all that comfortable.

-- Superbly presented northern Chiang Mai salad of freshwater river prawn with roasted banana chilli, char-grilled tomatoes & pink mempat (400 baht)
+- Superbly presented northern Chiang Mai salad of freshwater river prawn with roasted banana chilli, char-grilled tomatoes & pink Mempat flower (400 baht)

 - Miang betel leaves of Irish creamy oysters with ginger, roasted coconut, popinac and galangal jam (450 Baht).
-Betel leaves are often used in Thai dishes and have a very unique taste and you really should try it… a beautiful and unique mix.
-River prawn salad (800 baht).
+Betel leaves are often used in Thai dishes and have a unique taste, and you really should try it… a beautiful and unique mix—river prawn salad (800 baht).

 - Slow-cooked Australian beef cheek with fresh northern ‘Hang-Lay’ curry paste, pickled garlic, ginger, lemongrass & dry spices (700 baht)